SimonMoynihan33/Financial-Tracker/README.md

 ### Bug 09
 - **Issue** - Cannot get delete_expense function to show
 - **Cause** - This was due to calling the list_expense function within delete function.
 This meant that the code would execute this function before finishing the delete expense function.
+- **Fix** - Create a new function to call the original list_expense function (name now changed to display_expenses()).
+Use delete function and new list function to call this seperately.

 ## Credits
 ### General Credits